wp-plugins/video-list-manager/trunk/readme.txt

 == Description ==

 Video List Manager is the video list plugin for WordPress.
-It helps you to add, edit, delete and manage youtube videos, separated by categories and display them by category.
+It helps you to add, edit, delete and manage YOUTUBE, VIMEO videos, separated by categories and display them by category.

 Features: